Calabogie Peaks Paddling – Canoe, Kayak, SUP’s & more

 Enjoy Summer Family Fun at The Peaks

-Located on the west shore of beautiful Calabogie Lake and a five minute walk from the Calabogie Peaks Hotel, our beachfront water equipment includes canoes, kayaks, stand up paddle boards and pedal boats.
+Located on the west shore of beautiful Calabogie Lake and a five minute walk from the Calabogie Peaks Hotel, our beachfront water equipment includes canoes, kayaks, and stand up paddle boards.
 The beachfront features both grass and sanded waterfront, with clean Canadian lake water the whole family can enjoy.

 Paddle with the Wildlife

 Experience beautiful flatwater kayaking in Ontario on Calabogie Lake.
 Paddle to Grassy Bay and drift around the indigenous wild rice plants or to the town of Calabogie.
 Watch the loons pop up and down fishing for their meal, otters swimming near the shore and the occasional fish jumping for a fly above the water.

 Try Something New

 Testing your balance and patience on a stand up paddle board has quickly become one of the hottest new water sports within the industry.
 Come and test your skills and make waves and memories on our shoreline, with our brand new boards from our friends at Level Six.

 Our beachfront boathouse has the equipment you’ll need to enjoy a day on the water, with paddles, certified life jackets and more.
 Walk right into our fully licensed BoatHouse Bar & Grill for food and beverage options, beach side!
 Whether you want to relax on the beach and build a sand castle, or adventure on the water, we have something for everyone to enjoy.

 Enjoy unlimited rentals and amenities with our Resort Fee Day Pass, or a full year of fun with a Resort Membership.
 Fill out the Non-Motorized Boat Rental Agreement and Waiver form prior to your trip to spend more time in the sun!